princemuel/princemuel/app/pages/terms-of-service.md

 ---
+layout: "../layouts/terms.astro"
 title: "Terms of Service"
-description: "The terms and services"
+description: "The terms and services of this website"
-author: "Cody S."
+author: "Prince Muel"
-publishedAt: "2024-4-23"
+publishedAt: 2024-4-23
 ---

 # Terms of Service